Sinfully Spicy

 • ¼ teaspoon turmeric powder

-• ½ teaspoon red chili powder, or to taste
+• ¾ to 1 teaspoon red chili powder (hot), adjust quantity to taste

 Instructions